 I just completed my second mobile sauna for a client and brought it home to give it a test run.

-Several years ago, feeling a need for a change, I sold my house (and sauna), but the new mortgage rules discourage banks from lending to self-employed folks like me and have kept me in a renters trap.
+Several years ago, feeling a need for a change, I sold my house (and sauna).
+But the new mortgage rules discourage banks from lending to self-employed folks like me and have kept me in a renters trap.
 I don’t mind the mobile existence for now, but I do miss my sauna.
-The trailer sauna is the perfect solution: no matter where I end up, I can take it with me!
+The trailer sauna is the perfect solution.
+No matter where I end up, I can take it with me!
 So, if you are a renter but dream of owning a sauna, there is a solution.